 Health insurance and Medicarepay little for long-term health care costs dealing with daily living activities or supervision due to cognitive issues.

 Many experts recommend Long-Term Care Insurance to address these costs.
 As medical science extended lifespan, it also increased the risk of needing extended care, which can have emotional as well as the financial and physical impact on families.

 “People mistakenly associate Long-Term Care with nursing home care, but most care actually takes place at home or in the community."Jesse Slome, executive director of the American Association for Long-Term Care Insurance (AALTCI)

 The AALTCI is a national consumer advocacy and education group.

 According to a study conducted by the association, some 52.1 percent of all new long-term care insurance claims that started in 2017 began in the home setting.
-In 2017, just the major insurance companies paid out over $9.2 Billion in Long-Term Care Insurance benefits to American families.
-This provided quality care at home or in a facility, including adult day care, memory care, assisted living as well as nursing home benefits.
+In 2017, just the major insurance companies paid out over $11 Billion in Long-Term Care Insurance benefits in 2019 to American families.

 “We know that consumers want to remain in their own homes and having a long-term care insurance policy can make it easier for them to do just that.”